JoDehli/PyLoxone_beta/README.md

 - [ ] Remove the numpy dependencies and interpolate with own function.
 - [ ] Remove the httpx dependency and use aiohttp only
 - [ ] Test if the gen2 is working
+- [ ] Documention with extra examples page where users can post there devices which are not supported.

 ## Config for Dev